Terri Harper: Harper vs. Ryan

 On 23 March 2024 in Sheffield, England, Harper challenged Sandy Ryan for her WBO welterweight title, but lost the fight via fourth-round RTD.

 WBO lightweight champion

 Harper vs. Dixon

 Harper was due to challenge WBO female World lightweight champion Rhiannon Dixon at Manchester's Co-op Live Arena on 24 August 2024, but the fight was moved to take place on 28 September 2024 at Sheffield Arena after an injury to Jack Catterall who had been scheduled to headline the original bill.
 The venue was later changed again to the Copper Box Arena in London but the date was unaltered after the Sheffield show was cancelled.
-On 6 September 2024 it was announced that the Fisher vs Rudenko event in London was canceled, and the bout between Harper and Dixon was moved to Canon Medical Arena in Sheffield, England as the main event on 28 September 2024.
+On 6 September 2024 it was announced that the Fisher vs. Rudenko event in London was cancelled, and the bout between Harper and Dixon was moved to Canon Medical Arena in Sheffield, England as the main event on 28 September 2024.
 Harper won the fight by unanimous decision to become a three-weight world champion and inflict the first loss of Dixon's professional career.